 In 2014 the LWV US adopted a position on human trafficking, a horrific problem worldwide.
-Two programs hosted by Leagues in NH in October 2014 raised member awareness of the issues.

 In accordance with principles expressed in the LWVUS position Leagues can now advocate on the state and federal level for better laws, better enforcement of existing laws, increased awareness, and increased support for victims of trafficking.